-V. Applicability of FEMA for LLP
+IV.
+Applicability of FEMA for LLP

-A. Whether foreigners can incorporate LLP?
+A. Whether non-residents can incorporate LLP?

-Yes, the LLP Act allows foreign nationals including foreign companies & LLPs to incorporate an LLP in India provided at least 1 (one) designated partner is resident of India.
-However, the LLP/partners have to comply with all relevant foreign exchange laws/rules/ regulations and guidelines.
+Yes, the LLP Act allows foreign nationals including foreign companies & LLPs to incorporate an LLP in India provided at least 1 (one) DP is resident of India.
+However, the LLP/artners have to comply with all relevant foreign exchange laws/rules/ regulations and guidelines.